Install and Configure Elasticsearch on AlmaLinux 8 easy steps

 Conclusion

-At this point, you learn to set up and configure Elasticsearch on AlmaLinux 8.
+At this point, you learn how to Install and Configure Elasticsearch on AlmaLinux 8.

 We hope you enjoy it.